 Applications for the Provost’s Undergraduate Fellowship (PUF) are open twice per academic year: in fall and spring.
-The 2024–25 cycle is now closed.
-Tentative deadlines for 2025–26 are listed below:
+Deadlines for 2025–26 are listed below:

 General instructions